aleksaro/user-dockerfiles/dnn-c9/README.rst

 parent image.
 See the ``dnn-basic`` directory in this repository for information on how to build that Dockerfile.

-Àssuming an image of the root version of ``dnn-basic`` called ``dnn-basic-root:latest`` exists, then the following command can be used to build an image from this Dockerfile:
+Assuming an image of the root version of ``dnn-basic`` called ``dnn-basic-root:latest`` exists, then the following command can be used to build an image from this Dockerfile:

 .. code-block:: bash

   cd root
-  docker build -t dnn-vnc[:tag] -f Dockerfile .
+  docker build -t dnn-c9[:tag] -f Dockerfile .

 With the image built, `nvidia-docker`_ can be used to create a Docker container with access to your GPU devices.
 This Dockerfile inherits all